11 Reasons the USA & the World Will End Within the Next 100 Years

 Phase I: Destruction via Violence

-Increased fear & violence as global debt, stagnant economies, govt. spending, poor monetary practices, and risk taking from all parties increases:
+Increased fear & violence as global debt, stagnant economies, govt. spending, poor monetary practices, and risk-taking from all parties increase:

 The main focus of this site is covering these risks in detail.
 The immediate world is at economic/political risk, and the USA, Europe, and some Asian nations are at the center of much of that risk.
 I do not know what will come from the ashes, but it is pretty clear that the societal changes that are coming will be very different from anything we know today.